Denmark: A Guide to Copenhagen

 1471 Copenhagen K, Denmark

 Unusual artwork, impressive sculptures, and chilled-outs bars are spread throughout this community, giving it a very unique appearance.
-It’s a very common place to come and relax to escape the bustling Copenhagen city that lies right outside of its fences.
+It’s very commonplace to come and relax to escape the bustling Copenhagen city that lies right outside of its fences.
 There is a glistening lake near the back of Christiania where a lot of people can be found resting on blankets along the lake’s edges.

 If you’re a big fan of beer, specifically Carlsberg, the local Carlsberg Brewery runs tours every Tuesday through Sunday.
 The tour is around $12 (USD) for adults and $9 (USD) for young adults.
 Those who go on the tour also receive two free Carlsburg beers or soft drinks after the tour.
 Not only will you see how the beer is made, but you will also see horses and the little sister of the Little Mermaid.